Blockchains-Princeton/COS-ECE470-fa2022/Project6/README.md

 #### Orphan block handler

 Check if the new processed block is a parent to any block in the orphan buffer; if that is the case, remove the block from the orphan buffer and process the block.
-This step should be done iteratively.
-I.e., a block enables the processing of a former orphan, and the latter allows another former orphan block to be processed, and so on.
+This step should be done iteratively: insertion of a block A enables the processing of a former orphan B, insertion of B may allow another former orphan block C to be processed, and so on.

 ### Make sure modules of previous assignments work together